raminsadre/GhidraColorbarPlugin/README.md

 ![alt text](docs/twocolors.png)

+A compiled version ready for deployment can be found [in the dist directory](dist).

 As usual, this software comes without any warranty or guarantees.
+It is experimental and incomplete.
 Use it at your own risk.

 # Technical notes